 Infant Cognition Lab

 The Infant Cognition Lab at the University of Louisville was established in Fall 2006.
-We conduct research to further our understanding of what infants and toddlers know about the world around them and how they develop.
-Our goal is better improve this knowledge to benefit society, for example, so that parents can better know what to expect of their babies or so that practitioners can detect developmental issues early on.
-To learn about infants and toddlers, we use a variety of simple behavioral measures, such as: recording how long infants look at pictures or short videos, recording their scanning patterns using modern eye-tracking technology, or observing infants in a natural environment.
-Whether you are a parent interested in participating in one of our studies, a student hoping to get involved in our research, or someone who is simply curious, we hope you enjoy visiting our site and will contact us if you have any questions!
+In our research we work to better understand how infants and toddlers learn about the world around them.
+Our goal is to add to the current knowledge of infant cognitive development in order to benefit society.
+This work will hopefully aid parents so that they have a better understanding of what to expect of their babies.
+This work may also benefit practitioners' abilities to detect developmental issues earlier.
+We use a variety of simple behavioral measures to learn about infants and toddlers.
+These include recording how long infants look at pictures or short videos, recording infants' scanning patterns using modern eye-tracking technology, and observing infants in a natural environment.
+Whether you are a parent interested in participating in one of our studies, a student hoping to get involved in our research, or someone who is simply curious, we hope you enjoy visiting our site!
+Please contact us if you have any questions!

 Infants Scientists Wanted!
 What we are seeking: